dermitkess/VideoVirtualAvatar/README.md

 ## English

 ### Description
-VideoVirtualAvatar is an application that plays videofiles based on the microphone's audio volume, with a PyQt6 interface to configure the number of mouth-opening stages and window size.
+VideoVirtualAvatar is an application that uses videofiles as a virtual webcam, switching videos based on the microphone's audio volume.
+It provides a PyQt6 interface to configure the number of mouth-opening stages and window size.

 ### Requirements
 - **Python**: Version 3.8 or higher
 - **FFmpeg**: Required for `moviepy`
 - **Operating System**: Windows, macOS, or Linux
 - **Videofiles**: Files `0.mp4`, `1.mp4` (and optionally `2.mp4`, `3.mp4`) in the `assets` folder
+- **Icon**: File `icon.png` in the project root for the application icon

 ### Installation